Bow, London

-It was in the traditional county of Middlesex but became part of the County of London following the passing of the Local Government Act 1888.
-"Bow" is an abbreviation of the medieval name Stratford-at-Bow, in which "Bow" refers to the bowed bridge built here in the early 12th century.
+Historically in Middlesex, it became part of the County of London in 1888.
+"Bow" is an abbreviation of the medieval name Stratford-at-Bow, in which "Bow" refers to the bow-shaped bridge built here in the early 12th century.
 Bow contains parts of both Victoria Park and the Queen Elizabeth Olympic Park.
-Old Ford and Fish Island are localities within Bow, but Bromley-by-Bow (historically and officially just "Bromley") immediately to the south, is a separate district.
+Old Ford and Fish Island are localities within Bow, but Bromley-by-Bow immediately to the south is a separate district.
 These distinctions have their roots in historic parish boundaries.

 Bow underwent extensive urban regeneration including the replacement or improvement of council homes, with the impetus given by the staging of the 2012 Olympic Games at nearby Stratford.

 History

 Bow formed a part of the medieval parish of Stepney until becoming an independent parish in 1719.
 The parish vestry then undertook this responsibility until a rising population created the need for the Poplar Board of Works in 1855.
 This was superseded by the Metropolitan Borough of Poplar in 1900 until it was absorbed into the London Borough of Tower Hamlets in 1965.
 The council offices in Poplar High Street became Poplar Town Hall on the formation of the Metropolitan Borough of Poplar in 1900.